-- In the case of brinjal, the process of removing the parasitic worm should be continued as per the rules throughout the season of attack of tip and fruit borers.
+- In the case of Brinjal, it is important to continue removing parasitic worms according to the rules during the season of tip and fruit borer attacks.

-- Old newspaper or other paper is usually cut into 6-7 cm squares and filled with 1 fold in the middle.
-Just like chocolate or candy paper is folded.
-A beam 22 cm long usually holds 120 to 130 pieces of paper.
+- Typically, old newspapers and other papers are cut into 6-7 cm squares and then folded in half, similar to how chocolate or candy wrappers are folded.
+A 22 cm long beam can typically hold around 120 to 130 pieces of paper.

-- After placing 120 to 130 folded pieces of paper in a vessel 22 cm high or holding 3 liters of water, 1 gram of Trichogramma is released.
-Once the mature Trichogramma has entered the paper fold, it should be placed on the crop plant.
+- After placing 120 to 130 folded pieces of paper in a vessel that is 22 cm high or can hold 3 liters of water, release 1 gram of Trichogramma, once the mature Trichogramma enters the paper fold, you should position it on the crop plant.

-- In the case of brinjal, in the beginning, leaving 2 lines from the aisle, enter through a corner of the field.
-Then after 5-6 steps, a folded piece of paper should be placed in the fold of the tree branch.
-Before the end of the line, take a turn and skip 2 lines and walk along the line again.
+- When planting Brinjal, leave two rows of space from the aisle and enter through a corner of the field.
+After walking 5-6 steps, place a folded piece of paper in the fold of a tree branch.
+Before reaching the end of the row, take a turn, skip two rows, and continue walking along the row again.